Python-SIP/sip/sphinx/build_system.rst

             source files and the destination is a directory.
         :param universal:
-            the name of the SDK if universal binaries are to be created under MacOS/X.
+            the name of the SDK if universal binaries are to be created under MacOS/X.  If it is ``None`` then the value is taken from the configuration.
         :param arch:
             the space separated MacOS/X architectures to build.
+If it is ``None`` then the value is taken from the configuration.

     .. method:: clean_build_file_objects(mfile, build)